adammurdoch/build-logic-interceptor/README.md

 Also uses a Groovy metaclass to intercept calls from dynamic Groovy code.
 3. Use a `SecurityManager` to intercept system property and file access.
 This intercepts all calls, including those made by the JDK and Gradle core.

+Each experiment is applied to the application in the `app` directory.
+The app is made up of Java, Kotlin and dynamic and statically compiled Groovy source.

 Java Agent
 -----
+The agent implementation is in the `agent` directory.

 Pros
 - Nothing really, compared to the other options